How and When to File an Appeal

 We will tell you of your right to ask for a state hearing.
 We will send you a state hearing request form when a:

-• Provider is billing you for services.
+- Provider is billing you for services.
 If you receive a bill, contact us as soon as possible.
-We will first try to contact the provider to see if he/she will agree to stop billing.*
+We will first try to contact the provider to see if they will agree to stop billing.*

 *Once your appeal has been completed, if you disagree with the outcome and your decision letter included a state hearing request form, you may request a state hearing to have your request reconsidered.